Krisiacik/ImageViewer/README.md

 <a href="https://github.com/Carthage/Carthage"><img src="https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat"></a>
 ![](https://travis-ci.org/MailOnline/ImageViewer.svg?branch=master)

 ImageViewer is a library that enables a user to visualize an image in fullscreen.
 Besides the typical pinch and double tap to zoom, we also provide a vertical swipe to dismiss.
-Finally, we try to mimic the displacement of the image from its current container into fullscreen, being this feature its main selling point.
-In our context, you can imagine an image as part of an article and when it's taped, the image being animated into fullscreen.
+Finally, we try to mimic the displacement of the image from its current container into fullscreen, this feature being its main selling point.
+In our context, you can imagine an image as part of an article and when it's tapped, the image is animated into fullscreen.

 ![](Documentation/preview.gif)